ssmaceachern-dev/mythicalmonsters/chapter1_myths_and_dice.md

 To spend vigor, a character subtracts an amount from their vigor equal to or less than the rating of the aspect being utilized.
 For example, if a character with Strength 2 wanted to spend vigor towards a Test, then they would only be able to subtract a maximum of 2 from their vigor pool to roll 2 additional dice towards the Test.

 A character can spend as much vigor as they would like towards a Test; however, each usage of vigor cannot exceed the rating of the invoked aspect.
 For example, if a character with Strength 2 were to spend 4 vigor, it would be spent increments of 2.
 At the same time, there is a cost to spending vigor in the form of *fatigue*.

+### Recovery
-Fatigue is a measurement of a character’s exhaustion and its impact on gameplay is explained further in the Recovery section of this chapter.
-Whenever a character spends vigor, their fatigue rating increases by 1.
+A character begins play with a Recovery rating equal to half of their vigor rating (rounded down).
+Whenever a character spends any amount of vigor, their Recovery rating decreases by 1.

 >A character with Strength 2 wants to spend 4 vigor towards a Test they've invoked their Strength aspect on.
-They subtract 2 from their vigor and roll the 2 dice while increasing their fatigue rating by 1.
-Then they subtract another 2 dice, roll them, and increase their fatigue rating by 1 yet again.
+They subtract 2 from their vigor and roll the 2 dice while decreasing their Recovery rating by 1.
+Then they subtract another 2 dice, roll them, and decrease their Recovery rating by 1 yet again.